mlaveaux/mCRL2-rust/README.md

 ## Tools

 The tools directory contains prototypes to show the viability of this approach.
-The `lpsreach` tool can for example be executed using `cargo run --release --bin lpsreach`.
+The `mcrl2rewrite` tool can for example be executed using `cargo run --release --bin mcrl2rewrite`.
 The libraries use the `RUST_LOG` environment variable to set the logging level, which can be set to `trace`, `info`, `debug`, `warn` and `error`.
 It can even be used to only show specific logging output, for example `RUST_LOG=mcrl2::aterm=trace`.

 # Contributing